somatonic/MarkupSimpleNavigation/README.txt

 Once installed you can load it on demand in your templates by using $modules->get("SimpleMarkupNavigation") method.

+Arguments:
-$treeMenu->render($options, $page, $rootPage)
+render($options, $page, $rootPage)
 $options, is an array of options
 $page, is a page object for the current page
 $rootPage, is a page object for the root of the menu

 Simplest is to call with no options.
-It will render a ul markup tree on all levels expanded from the root page "/".
+It will render an nested UL markup tree on all levels expanded from the root page "/".
 Containing "parent" and "current" class attributes on anchors by default.

 $treeMenu = $modules->get("SimpleMarkupNavigation"); // load the module